cloudify-cosmo/docs.getcloudify.org/content/plugins/aws.md

   * `public_ip_address` the instance's public IP address.

 **Additional**
-If you want to use the instance in VPC, then you need to connect this to a Subnet using the `cloudify.aws.relationships.instance_contained_in_subnet` relationship.
+If you want to use the instance in VPC, then you need to connect this to a Subnet using the `cloudify.aws.relationships.instance_contained_in_subnet` relationship or the `cloudify.aws.relationships.instance_connected_to_subnet` relationship.

 ## cloudify.aws.nodes.WindowsInstance